NewAmazingPVP/CustomizableNoHitDelay/README.md

 Spigot Link: https://www.spigotmc.org/resources/customizablenohitdelay.109763/

 # Features
-- Compatible with Minecraft versions 1.8 and higher for both Spigot and Bungeecord, including the latest versions and most likely future versions as well.
+- Compatible with Minecraft versions 1.8 and higher for both Spigot, including the latest versions and most likely future versions as well.

-- /setdelay command allows you to change hit delay ticks from ingame (permission: nohitdelay.setdelay)
+- /nohitdelay setdelay command allows you to change hit delay ticks from ingame (permission: nohitdelay.setdelay)

-- /getdelay command to get the current hit delay in ticks (permission: nohitdelay.getdelay)
+- /nohitdelay getdelay command to get the current hit delay in ticks (permission: nohitdelay.getdelay)

 - Config.yml that allows you to change hit delay in ticks